-Her book CINEMA.MODA Il cinema e la moda tra filmico e sociale (Rome, 2011) examines the symbiotic relationship between cinema and fashion.
-Since 2012 her essay has been adopted as a textbook by Bologna University and Accademia di Belle Arti di Napoli in Italy (link for the program, and link).
+Her book CINEMA.MODA Il cinema e la moda tra filmico e sociale (Rome, 2011) examines the symbiotic relationship between cinema and fashion, which is used as a textbook at Bologna University and Accademia di Belle Arti di Napoli in Italy (link for the program, and link).

 In 2007 she was awarded the 'International Prize Filippo Sacchi' (2007 - SNGCI) at the 65th Venice Film Festival - La Biennale.

 Mariaemanuela’s publications have been placed in fashion and media studies.
 The core of her interdisciplinary work consists on the construction of contemporary subjectivities and the representation of the body in relation to cultural spaces.

 Her projects have presented on different media, digital magazines, international academic symposia, conferences, and academic journals, including The Journal of Dress History (UK, 2019), University of Bedfordshire ( Sewing Reality: Fashion in Non-Fiction Media, UK, 2018), Goldsmiths University (UK, 2015), Goldsmiths Textile Collection & Constance Howard Gallery (UK, 2015), Spazio Zone Moda - Italian Fashion Studies (Bologna University, Italy, 2013), Radio RAI (a radio program ‘Le Conseguenze della Moda’, Rome, Italy, 2013) and many more.